DizonCordero/javascript-beginners-curriculum/README.md

 [Coderbyte](http://coderbyte.com/CodingArea/Challenges/) is an awesome set of algorithms challenges.
 See if you can complete all of the challenges under 'Easy'.

-[Codewars](http://www.codewars.com/) is another really great site with community-built challenges.
-There's a coding challenge you have to take to get access to the site in the first place, and it's been very high quality.
-See if you can complete most 8-kyu through 7-kyu challenges, and some 6-kyu ones as well.

 ## <a id="fundamentals"></a>JS Fundamentals Workshop

 I attended an awesome Javascript workshop held at Hack Reactor last year.
 The good news is, you can watch it online and download the exercises.
 It's made available from a site called Frontend Masters, a tremendous resource in Javascript and other front-end related technology workshops. **A membership to the site runs $39/month**, and for just this single workshop alone it's worth the price of admission (I paid about $350 to take this in-person over the course of two Sundays).
 You get access to all of the workshops with this membership, and I think it's very well worth it: